a command-line based blogging platform running on tilde.town

 - better entry privacy/publish control options

 - stylesheet/theme selector

-- better entry display within ttbp (currently just offloads to
+- better entry display within ttbp

 (this section is only relevant if you plan on forking the repo and running an instance of this yourself)

 if you're interested in helping with the code, please drop me some tildemail!

 unsolicited pull requests for bug-swatting are greatly appreciated.